den-2107/Calendar/README.md

 # Calendar

-**Calendar** - a calendar component created in React.js using the library moment.js.This component can be embedded in other applications, websites, pre-edited, or left by default.
+**Calendar** - web application,, created in React.js using the moment.js.
+This application can be used in other SPA websites, pre-edited or used by default.

 ## Screenshots
 ### Main page